Thomas Ryves: Background and early career

-His father, who was about 50 when he was born, died when he was very young.
+His father, who was about 50 when Thomas was born, died when he was very young.
 Ryves entered Winchester College in 1590 and became a fellow of New College, Oxford in 1598.
 He took his degree of Bachelor of Common Law in 1605 and his doctorate in 1610; he is also said to have studied for a time in France.
 In 1612 he became an advocate of Doctors' Commons.

 Irish career

 Thomas and his brother William relied on their family connection with Sir John Davies to advance their careers.In 1612 Thomas accompanied Davies on his return to Ireland and did "good service" in helping him manage the Irish Parliament of 1613-15, where after a fierce struggle Davies was elected Speaker of the House of Commons.
 In 1617 Thomas was appointed judge of the Irish Court of Faculties.
 As a result, he became embroiled in a long dispute with James Ussher, Archbishop of Armagh, and other leading clerics, who argued that only a clergyman in holy orders should hold the office.
 Although Thomas is said to have been greatly respected in Ireland for his legal ability, he eventually resigned the office and returned to England in 1621.